 - Formally adopt the Plan West Ashley vision.
 The Plan West Ashley document establishes a vision to guide future infill, redevelopment, and preservation.
 A next logical step would be for the main ideas of the vision to be adopted, in concept, by the City of Charleston.
 This will send an important message to residents, property owners, and investors that the City and community support the vision and intend to implement the main concepts.
 This report can be used as a tool to evaluate new development proposals, future budgets for public improvements, and rezonings for consistency with the community vision. - Coordinate implementation activities with Charleston County, Regional and State planning bodies.
 Regular Plan West Ashley meetings should be established between the City, County, Regional (Berkeley-Charleston-Dorchester Council of Governments) and State planning representatives.
-The purpose of meetings is to review development proposals for consistency with the Plan vision, coordinate on public infrastructure improvements, implement stormwater/drainage recommendations, and coordinate other implementation activities. - Develop a set of urban design principles for key sites and corridors.
+The purpose of meetings is to review development proposals for consistency with the Plan vision, coordinate on public infrastructure improvements, implement stormwater/drainage recommendations, and coordinate other implementation activities. - The City and County should develop community engagement strategies to improve communication, education, and participation for residents around locally important community design and land use issues. - Develop a set of urban design principles for key sites and corridors.
 Based on the illustrative vision depicted for key sites in Plan West Ashley, a set of principles can be established to inform new development and public improvements.
 For example, new buildings on key sites and corridors should contain a mix of uses, and front sidewalks, trails and open spaces, with parking located to the rear.
 Building setbacks, height and other design details should be calibrated based on context and location (for example, sites in outer West Ashley should have standards different from those east of I-526).
 Street improvements on key corridors should include connected sidewalks, street trees, appropriately-scaled lighting (pedestrian-scaled fixtures in walkable mixed-use centers), landscaping, and crosswalks at intersections.
 The principles can be used to inform and guide development and public improvements until new regulatory codes can be adopted.